 The first step toward more authenticity is observation.
 Keep a mental log noting the gaps between our words and actions.
 For example, ask questions such as:

-Paying attention to wherever your words are incongruent with your actions will give you valuable information.
+Paying attention to wherever your words are not followed through with actions will give you valuable information.
 You'll learn what you are making important.
 By watching for incongruences, you can close the gap and be more authentic.

 Related reading: "How to Skyrocket Your Results with Authentic Leadership"